Azactam (Aztreonam)

 How It Works

-Azactam works by killing or preventing the growth of bacteria that are causing your infection.
+Azactam works by killing or inhibiting the growth of bacteria causing the infection.

 How to Take Azactam